Diffusion™ Cloud restricts the ability to perform actions to

 The association between roles and permissions is defined in the security

-A fixed set of permissions is defined by the Diffusion server.
+A fixed set of permissions is defined by Diffusion Cloud.
 These

-permissions are used to control access to actions and data on the Diffusion server.
+permissions are used to control access to actions and data on Diffusion Cloud.

 Roles are used to associate permissions to principals.
 Permissions are assigned to roles,